Strivin0311/ads-learning/testing/miscellaneous/README.md

 }
 ```

-#### A first look at the integration of machine learning models in complex autonomous driving systems: a case study on Apollo [`READ`]
+#### A first look at the integration of machine learning models in complex autonomous driving systems: a case study on Apollo

 paper link: [here](https://jinqiuyang.github.io/papers/fse20.pdf)